The yacht KS Norge is the Royal yacht of the King of Norway.

 The ship's name Norge is Norwegian for ´Norway´.
 The yacht is maintained and manned by a crew of 54, supplied by the Royal Norwegian Navy, but she is owned by the King.

 The yacht Norge was given by the Norwegian people to King Haakon VII in 1947.
 King Haakon used his yacht extensively upon his death in 1957.
 His son King Olaf adopted a 10 year plan to upgrade the hull and technical equipment.

 In 1985 when docked for repair at a Navy shipyard, a fire broke out destroying the yacht.
 King Olaf decided to rebuilt Norge and two years later the yacht was ready again, built to modern standards.
 The current king, King Harald, inherited Norge in 1991 and he still uses her frequently.
 KS Norge (KS stands for Kongeskipet or The King's Ship) is one of few European Royal Yachts.

 Next to Norge there is the Danish Royal Yacht Dannebrog, while the former Queen Beatrix (now Princess Beatrix) of the Netherlands owns the small sailing yacht ‘De Groene Draeck’ (the Green Dragon).
 King Juan Carlos of Spain gave up his luxury yacht Fortuna in 2013 as a reaction on the Spanish economic crisis.

 KS Norge was built as Philante in 1937 by Camper and Nicholsons for Sir Thomas Sopwith.
 Thomas Sopwith also owned the famous J-

-The yacht Norge is not available for charter, but enquire for your ultimate charter experience on other yachts.
+The yacht Norge is not available for charter.
 All photo’s are used with permission of Tom Gulbrandsen.